Learn where and when you can go for spring blossoms on the South Island of New Zealand.

-You can get to Christchurch by flying to Christchurch airport and then driving to the gardens or by catching a bus to Christchurch city centre and then walking to the gardens.
+You can get to Christchurch by flying to Christchurch Airport and then driving to the gardens or by catching a bus to Christchurch city center and then walking to the gardens.

 Cherry blossoms can be found on several places in the Christchurch Botanic Gardens as well as on trees lining Harper Avenue running north of Hagley Park in the center of Christchurch.

 Entry to the Christchurch Botanic Gardens is free, and Hagley Park is just a huge open park that is accessible from all sides.